Mikejo5000/vsts-docs-pr/docs/work/kanban/wip-limits.md

     ::: moniker range="tfs-2013"
 	![Open configuration settings](../customize/_img/kanban-card-customize-open-settings.png)
     ::: moniker-end
-	You'll see different column titles and choices based on the [process](../work-items/guidance/choose-process.md) used to create your team project  and whether your team has chosen to [treat bugs like requirements or like tasks](../customize/show-bugs-on-backlog.md).
+	You'll see different column titles and choices based on the [process](../work-items/guidance/choose-process.md) used to create your project  and whether your team has chosen to [treat bugs like requirements or like tasks](../customize/show-bugs-on-backlog.md).

 2. Click a column tab to set the WIP limit for that column.
 	::: moniker range=">= tfs-2017"